 The Center for Teaching & Learning offers two certificates and one credential in college teaching and future faculty development for graduate students on the CU Boulder campus.
 These certificates are open to graduate students and postdocs

-During the academic year, the Inclusive Community of Practice (ICoP) provides a weekly meeting space and inclusivity network email list to share best practices and create new knowledge on topics related to diversity, inclusion, equity, social justice, and human interaction.
+During the academic year, the Inclusive Community of Practice (ICoP) provides a monthly meeting space and inclusivity network email list to share best practices and create new knowledge on topics related to diversity, inclusion, equity, social justice, and human interaction.

 Through the Lead Graduate Student Fellowship program (Lead Network), the CTL supports discipline-specific teacher training activities in seven schools and colleges and in over 45 graduate programs on the Boulder campus.

 CTL micro-credentials offer CU Boulder instructors opportunities to engage in sustained inquiry and skill-building around a teaching topic.
-Micro-credentials are open to tenured and tenure-track faculty, instructors of all levels, lecturers, postdoctoral scholars, graduate students, and teaching staff
+Micro-credentials are open to tenured and tenure-track facultyinstructors of all levels, lecturerspostdoctoral scholarsgraduate students, and teaching staff.

 Are you a graduate student or postdoctoral fellow pursuing a Future Faculty Development Certificate through the CTL?
 Are you just looking to find more networking opportunities across the state of Colorado?
 If so, then join faculty and staff from various universities for a chance to learn about a different post-secondary institution and practice for future job interviews.
 We will have 15 spaces each semester – first come, first served.